 Firstly, PrivaSEE has a 36 STC rating.
 STC is an acronym for sound transmission class, which is a rating of how effectively a building partition modulates airborne sound.
 For instance, at 36 STC normal speech is audible but unintelligible and only faintly heard.

-PrivaSEE accomplishes this STC mostly through its unique combination of vertical acoustical seals, patent-pending self-activated interlocks, horizontal compression seals and glass type.
+PrivaSEE accomplishes this STC mostly through its unique combination of vertical acoustical seals, patented self-activated interlocks, horizontal compression seals, and glass type.
 This blend of proprietary features provides sound isolation by closing the vertical reveals from top to bottom, thereby making it difficult for sound to travel between panels.

 Our panel interlocks and locking bolts are self-activated by pushing the panels together.
 The convergence of panels causes the horizontal compression seals and brushes to engage, thereby adding barriers between the floor and head track that keep most exterior sound from permeating the enclosed area and vice versa - allowing for uninterrupted transitions between interior spaces.